The creation of art is an alchemical process of transforming chaos into coherence.

 In 1972, in San Francisco’s North Beach, an energetic man with piercing dark eyes, took her by the hand.
 His opening line was "Let’s do a painting together!"
 He painted sumi-like landscapes on a white canvas using bold, broad brushstrokes.
 Neither of them signed any of their canvases until the vice president of Walt Disney Productions wanted to buy one of their joint paintings in Ojai and insisted upon a signature.
 Whereupon, Ruby signed both Popo and RubyLee and a myth was born.

 In fact, they painted on only two or three canvases together.
 Rather Popo began to groom her talent, direct the imagery, and assume the role of business manager.
 They collaborated on countless paintings for the next ten years.
 She describes this early work under the influence of Popo’s technique of thin oil washes in fast, loose, spontaneous strokes, as sketches in oil paint.
 Avidly painting three or four canvases a day like a musician practicing scales, she would, over time, refine her brushstrokes and subtly augment the colors of her palette.
-Her love for Zen, a white Arabian horse, produced some magnificent paintings of horses.
+She worked with models, teaching them Yoga and Tai Chi, while her love for Zen, a white Arabian horse, produced some magnificent paintings of horses.
 Although the physical models were the Andalusian stallions of Hollywood’s Budd Boetticher, it was her beloved horse Zen who inspired her as she took the reins of her own life while the relationship with Popo dissolved.

 It was the mid-eighties and Wavy Gravy, clown prince of the counterculture, found her exhibiting her work at an Earth Day Festival.
 Out of this meeting emerged a huge portrait of his face, which was subsequently used as the centerpiece of a Rock ‘n’ Roll poster designed by Alton Kelley, one of the five major Fillmore Poster Artists of the sixties, and chronicled by Paul Grushkin in "The Art of Rock".
 David Crosby, of Crosby Stills Nash and Young, upon purchasing the original portrait at a show in Santa Fe, New Mexico, declared: "the painting looks more like Wavy than Wavy!"
 The galleries and art dealers who had handled her work for the past fifteen years were calling for her to continue painting indian maidens with headbands.
 Refusing to repeat her imagery, she withdrew from the marketplace and lived the life of a stereotypical starving artist with the modest support of art patrons and benefactors and sustained by a loving village community.